joosthof/swb-gif-generator/README.md

 Create animated GIFs showing the evolution of your **SubwayBuilder** city — directly from your save files.
 No Python installation required.
 Just configure, double-click, and enjoy the animation.

-⚠️ **Note:** The `.exe` method is **not compatible with macOS**.
-If you want to use this tool on macOS, you'll need to install Python and run the source code manually.

 ---

 # Windows